Database Management Systems

 Network gear developers can build on proven DBMS speed and reliability, combined in-memory and persistent data layouts, optimized access methods and unmatched flexibility.

-A DBMS with Columnar and row-oriented storage, a SQL engine infused with advanced analytics, and a scalable distributed architecture deliver speed and reliability to complex data-driven applications.
+A database management system with columnar and row-oriented storage, a SQL engine infused with advanced analytics, and a scalable distributed architecture deliver speed and reliability to complex data-driven applications.

 Finding the right database solutions